Link to VAT

 Techniques

-TransCranial Doppler - work in progress, basic summary of TCD by Stefan Strebel, University of Basel.
+TransCranial Doppler - a basic summary of TCD by Stefan Strebel, University of Basel.

 Clinical Issues

 Anaesthesia for Interventional Radiology - 4 part series by A. Rosas MD, from the Internet Journal of Anesthesiology.
-Part 1 Part 2 Part 3 Part 4
+Part 1 Part 2 Part 3 Part 4.
+Notes on MRI Anaesthesia by Roger Traill.

-Carotid Endarterectomy - Cochrane Review of local vs. general anaesthesia; MGH update on current management issues, see the chapter on regional anaesthesia, one surgeon's patient information brochure, excellent PDF about carotid anaesthesia by Cole, and BHJ case report with discussion.
+Carotid Endarterectomy - Cochrane Review of local vs. general anaesthesia; MGH update on current management issues, see the chapter on regional anaesthesia, stenting vs endarterectomy BJA 2010 Cole, notes from Roger Traill, and BHJ case report with discussion.
+Chris Thompson's annotated slides on cerebral protection might be of interest.

-Aneurysms - surgical notes from Michael Morgan, advice from the Aneurysm & AVM Support Group.
+Cerebral aneurysms - surgical notes from Michael Morgan.
+Advice from the Aneurysm & AVM Support Group.
+Notes on anaesthesia for aneurysms by Roger Traill.

 AVM's - patient info notes from Michael Morgan, advice from the Aneurysm & AVM Support Group.